Verulam, KwaZulu-Natal

-Verulam (/vɛrləm/) is a town 24 kilometres north of Durban in KwaZulu-Natal, South Africa and part of the eThekwini Metropolitan area.
+Verulam (/vɛrləm/) is a town 24 kilometres north of Durban in KwaZulu-Natal, South Africa and forms part of the eThekwini Metropolitan Municipality, governing the Greater Durban metropolitan area.
+This region is a culturally rich blend of old and new, shaped by Indian settlers (referred to as pugla’s) and diverse influences of both rural and suburban areas.

 History

 In 1850 a party of 400 Methodists settled here and formed the town.
 The town was then named after the Earl of Verulam, patron of the British who settled here.

 Demography

 Verulam is inhabited mainly by people of Indian descent.
 The population is over 63,000.
 There are several primary and secondary schools catering for all races and all areas of the town.
 The town contains densely populated residential and industrial areas, which include a multitude of shopping centres, mosques, temples & churches.
 At the outskirts are large farming areas, several built-up townships, and rural townships.
 There has been slow but steady progress in modernising the town by providing adequate infrastructure to the rural areas.

 Geography

-Verulam is situated on the banks of the uMdloti River and on a gentle hilly terrain surrounded by sugarcane plantations to the north.
-Verulam forms part of the uMhlanga Coast/North Region of eThekwini which stretches from the uMngeni River in the south to the uThongathi River in the north and alongside Verulam includes Durban North, uMhlanga, Mount Edgecombe, oThongathi, eMdloti, La Mercy and Westbrook.

-Verulam is situated approximately 24 km north-east of Durban and 10 km north-east of uMhlanga.
+Verulam is located on the banks of the uMdloti River, predominantly situated south of the river.
 It is bordered by Waterloo and Ottawa South to the south-east, Phoenix to the south, Mawothi to the south-west and Redcliffe to the west.
+Nearby communities in the surrounding area include Mount Edgecombe (10 km) to the south-east, eMdloti (10 km) to the east, uMhlanga (12 km) to the south-east and oThongathi (13km) to the north-east.